History

 R.I.P.
 Lair

-The Lair used to be the space for student bands and karaoke nights to be held.
-Several shows have been organized in the Lair, and it used to be a great spot for such events.
-Moreover, the bands had the opportunity to practice weekly in the space with the help of the Pause Tech team.
-However, unfortunately, due to the college’s decision, it has been redesigned and assigned to Bon Appetit to serve as a new food-providing option for the students as a convenience store, currently known as the Cave.
+The Lair was a space where student bands could practice and karaoke nights were held.
+Several shows have been organized in the Lair and it was a great spot for such events.
+However, due to the college’s decision, it has been redesigned and assigned to Bon Appetit to serve as a new food-providing option for the students as a convenience store, currently known as the Cave.

 The loss of the Lair resulted in decreased amounts of chances for the student bands to practice, since the Mane stage is mainly used for larger events, and the Pause Executive team had to make the decision to give priority to these events.
 We try to do our best to support our student bands.
 Some of these bands have been part of our journey for more than 30 years.